 Continue reading “Cracked Wheat and Mung Kitchari | Khichuri”

 A beautiful sweet dish for Pongal, or any time.
 Enjoy!

 A great dish at any time, sweet, nourishing and comforting, and especially good for the South Indian Thai Pongal Festival and similar festivals in other parts of India, in January.
 A mixture of rice and mung dal sweetened with jaggery, it is a warming and comforting dish.

 You might be looking for other Pongal recipes.
 There are sweet versions (sakkarai), and you might like to try the others: Sakkarai Pongal from Jaffna; Sakkarai Pongal with Milk and Sakkaria Pongal without Milk.

 And there is a savoury version, called Ven Pongal.
 You can see that one here.

 Or browse all of our Kitchadi recipes here and here, and our Rice recipes here and here.
 Have a look at all of our Indian dishes.
 You might like to take some time and browse all of our Mid Summer recipes.

 Continue reading “Sweet Pongal | Sakkarai Pongal without Milk”

 A dish loved throughout South India.

-I have been involved in one of the most joyous activities for someone who loves cooking and loves Indian food – testing and proofing Indian Festival recipes for a publication soon to be released.
-In fact, I hear it is at the printers as I write.
+I have been involved in one of the most joyous activities for someone who loves cooking and loves Indian food – testing and proofing Indian Festival recipes for a publication soon to be released..
 The publication will outline 15 Indian festivals and associated activities, including traditional foods that are cooked by families during the festival.
-The publications are aimed at Western audiences, for media when they want more information about Indian traditions, and also those who have lost touch with or are curious about the traditions of India and want more information.
+The publications are aimed at Western audiences, and for media, ideal for when they want more information about Indian traditions.
+It will also be perfect for those who have lost touch with or are curious about the traditions of India and want more information.